Resources Introduction

 Alzheimer's Society

 The Alzheimer's Society is the UK's leading care and research charity for people with dementia, their families and carers.
 Becoming a member of the Alzheimer's Society is a great way to keep up to date with developments in the dementia field, and hear how other people manage living with dementia.
-Society Members regularly receive a free copy of the excellent "Share" magazine through the post.
+Society Members regularly receive a free copy of the excellent "Living with Dementia" magazine through the post.
 The Alzheimer's Society offers free membership to carers and people with dementia: simply tick the box for this on the membership application form.

 The Alzheimer's Society also produces a range of publications to enable care homes, and other providers, to promote good practice in dementia care.